 I have not published to this site in quite a while (so sorry) but I hope to catch up a bit as time allows.
 COVID has certainly slowed down our dispatch rate but we seem to be regaining some traction now that our full crew is vaccinated and new pilots are coming on board.
 This … Continue reading “Day in the Life” Video

 I never published this for some reason: now a few years ago.
 I am privileged to be flying an Ultra now and hope to get back to active writing (it helps me learn this stuff- there are lessons every day!)
-I became "captain" officially for Part 135 after my 135.299 ride with the FAA in … Continue reading Being a Captain
+I became "captain" officially for Part 135 operations after my 135.299 ride with the FAA … Continue reading Being a Captain

 It is embarrassing to realize as I progress on the PC-12NG that I am still probably using about half of the available features in the Honeywell automated flight deck.
 We utilize an SOP-driven series of activities and do not always innovate or explore in daily flight.
 To be fair this is the sensible and safe … Continue reading The Amazing Honeywell Apex on PC-12NG